 In order to deduce Corollary \ref{CC1} we need to apply Theorem \ref{T0} to the minimizer of $I_{\ep}$ over $\Lambda(\Omega)$.
-We can only do this if the minimiser has small energy (and from Theorem \ref{T0} we know it can only have small energy if $\Omega$ is close to a ball).
+We can only do this if the minimizer has small energy (and from Theorem \ref{T0} we know it can only have small energy if $\Omega$ is close to a ball).
 For this reason it is necessary to construct a function in $\Lambda(\Omega)$ with this property.
-It turns out this is a surprisingly delicate task, it is achieved in Section \ref{sec5} of the paper.
+It turns out this is a surprisingly delicate task, it is achieved in Section \ref{sec4} and Section \ref{sec5} of the paper.

 The obvious way to attempt the construction is to make some adaption of the function $\zeta(z)=\mathrm{dist}(z,\partial \Omega)$, this function clearly satisfies the correct boundary condition.
 The first problem is that $\na \zeta$ will have its gradient in BV and it is easy to construct examples of convex domains that are close to balls for which the singular part of $\na \zeta$ is widely spread over the domain.
-So it is necessary to convolve $\zeta$, however convolution will destroy the boundary condition.
-To circumvent this obstacle, in a neighborhood of the boundary we convolve the $\zeta$ with a convolution kernel who support decreases in proportionally to the distance to the boundary.
-We make the assumption that $\partial \Omega$ is $C^2$ with curvature bounded above by $\ep^{-\frac{1}{2}}$ and this allows us estimate the various error terms involved in differentiating a function the convolved with a kernel of varying support.
+So it is necessary to convolve $\zeta$, let $\psi$ denote the convolution of $\zeta$ with a convolution kernel of support size $\sim \ep$.